lidofinance/dual-governance/docs/mechanism.md

 * Changing the global protocol parameters and safety limits.
 * Changing the parameters of:
   * The withdrawal queue.
-  * The staking router, including addition and removal of staking modules.
+  * The staking router, including the addition and removal of staking modules.
   * Staking modules, including addition and removal of node operators within the curated staking module.
 * Adding, removing, and replacing the oracle committee members.
 * Adding, removing, and replacing the deposit security committee members.